patty-olanterns/RealEstateAmesIA/README.md

 For this project the **XGBoost model had the lowest RMSLE score (~0.119)** and was selected as the best prediction model.

-The final XGBoost model was improved by:
+The final XGBoost model was improved by adjusting model parameters to get the lowest RMSLE score.
-    - Adjusting model parameters